The

 benchmark

 book on Ford tractors.
-Released
+Originally published in

 Ford